top of page

 Managing emotions doesn’t require controlling them; managing emotions just requires becoming aware of them before being consumed by them.
 Managing emotions, in other words, requires awareness.
 And awareness requires the capacity to sit with discomfortrather than having discomfort dictate the terms of our awareness.

-As we become more fearless—i.e., less avoidant of our own inner life—we become more willing and able to recognize the triggers that produce our more destructive behaviours in different areas of our life.
+As we become less avoidant of our own inner life, we become less controlled by it.
+As we become more fearless, we become more willing and able to recognize the triggers that produce our more destructive behaviours in different areas of our life—including those that shape our behaviors in leadership, decision-making, and relationships.
 We become more mindful of these triggers without needing to change them—and this is the (paradoxical) key to changing our most destructive behaviours.
 The paradox can be circumvented by committing to focusing on becoming aware of our triggers (in all of their incarnations and depth), rather than immediately seeking to avoid/change/destroy what is uncomfortable.
 As we begin to see what motivates our unconscious self to engage in some behaviour (e.g., the feelings, thoughts, situations, people, etc.), the behaviour sometimes changes with seemingly little/no effort.

 mountains leadership wellbeing managing emotions emotional regulation intelligence.jpg